biemond/puppet/modules/orautils/README.md

 changes

+- 0.1.8 updated license to Apache 2.0
-0.1.7 BugFixes for nodemanager startup & showStatus
+- 0.1.7 BugFixes for nodemanager startup & showStatus
-0.1.6 Autostart of the Nodemanager ( chkconfig )
+- 0.1.6 Autostart of the Nodemanager ( chkconfig )
-0.1.5 WebLogic 12.1.2 support for NodeManager
+- 0.1.5 WebLogic 12.1.2 support for NodeManager
-0.1.4 added Suse SLES as Operating System
+- 0.1.4 added Suse SLES as Operating System
-0.1.3 bug fixes
+- 0.1.3 bug fixes
-0.1.1 support for Solaris
+- 0.1.1 support for Solaris

 Generates WLS Scripts in /opt/scripts/wls
 -----------------------------------------